FrancoisBib/llamaindex-rag-chatbot/README.md

 ## Acknowledgements

-- **LlamaIndex** – the core library that powers data ingestion, indexing, and retrieval.
+- **LlamaIndex** – the backbone of the retrieval layer.
-- **OpenAI / Anthropic** – for providing the LLM endpoints used in the examples.
+- **OpenAI / Anthropic / Together** – for providing powerful LLM APIs.
-- **FAISS / Chroma** – vector store back‑ends used for similarity search.
-- Community contributors who helped improve the RAG pipeline and documentation.
+- Community contributors who help improve the example and documentation.

 ---

----

-*Happy building!*
+*Happy hacking!*